 - a.
 A League Final meet will be held for each league. - b.
-To qualify for entry into the League Final meet, an athlete must fulfill all of the following requirements: - i) Have participated in at least half of the team's league dual meets. - ii) Have a recorded mark in the entered event as good as or better than the qualification standard for the age/sex group.
+To qualify for entry into the League Final meet, an athlete must fulfill all of the following requirements: - i) Have participated in at least half of the team's league meets.
+If this is an odd number of meets, the requirement will be rounded downwards to the next lower whole number (example, in a 7-meet season, minimum number of meets is therefore 3).
+The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets).

+ii) Have a recorded mark in the entered event as good as or better than the qualification standard for the age/sex group.
 (These standards shall be set so as to keep the number of competitors between 6 and 12 in each event.
 The League President shall monitor performance during the season.
-He may relax the standards to assure full competition, but may not make them more difficult).
+The League President may relax the standards to assure full competition, but may not make them more difficult).